Bulk URL monitoring: import, organize, and get AI-powered alerts

 How do I migrate existing individual monitors to bulk management?

-You can select multiple jobs from your dashboard and update their settings at once.
-Alternatively, export your jobs to spreadsheet format, adjust settings, delete the originals, and reimport in bulk.
-This approach also provides an opportunity to audit and clean up outdated monitors.
+Select multiple jobs from your dashboard and update their settings at once.
+Or export your jobs to spreadsheet format, adjust settings, delete the originals, and reimport in bulk.
+The second approach also gives you a chance to audit and clean up outdated monitors.

 What happens if AI filtering incorrectly marks an important change as unimportant?